-Lee Hosts Latin American And Iberian Studies Conference
+Lee hosts Latin American and Iberian studies conference

-Pictured are high school students exhibiting poster presentations on Latin and Iberian studies in the lobby of Lee's Humanities Center during the conference.
+Lee University's Department of Language and Literature recently hosted its sixth annual Interdisciplinary Conference on Latin American and Iberian Studies.
+High school students exhibit poster presentations on Latin and Iberian studies in the lobby of Lee's Humanities Center during the conference.

 |Title